AdobeDocs/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 You can define the payload parameter as detailed below:

 1. In the **[!UICONTROL Request]** section, paste an example of the JSON payload to send to the external service.
-This field is optional and only available for POST and PUT calling methods. <!--DOCAC-10562 - Enable the **[!UICONTROL Allow NULL values]** option to keep Null values in the external call.
+This field is optional and only available for POST and PUT calling methods.

+    Enable the **[!UICONTROL Allow NULL values]** option to keep Null values in the external call.
 Note that sending arrays of int, string, etc. with Null values within is not fully supported.
-For example the following array of integers [1, null, 2, 3] is sent as [1, 2, 3] even if this option is checked.-->
+For example, the following array of integers `[1, null, 2, 3]` is sent as `[1, 2, 3]` even if this option is checked.
+In addition to that, if such array is null, it is sent as an empty array.

 1. In the **[!UICONTROL Response]** section, paste an example of the payload returned by the call.
 This field is optional and available for all calling methods.
 For detailed information on how to leverage API call responses in custom actions, refer to [this page](../action/action-response.md).